My mission is to help individuals find more space in their bodies and within themselves.

-I'M A BERLIN-BASED YOGA TEACHER, REIKI HEALER, WRITER, EDITOR, AND INTERSECTIONAL FEMINIST.
+I'M A BERLIN-BASED YOGA TEACHER, REIKI HEALER, WRITER, and EDITOR.

-I am also a carioca (born and raised in Rio de Janeiro) and a proud woman of color.
-I've explored a radically different path before surrendering to Yoga: after working as a writer in TV and online markets for 15 years (and reaching the point of burnout), it was time to surrender and take a leap toward growing into who I truly am.
+I am also a carioca (born in Rio de Janeiro), and I've explored a radically different path before surrendering to Yoga: after working as a writer in TV and online markets for 15 years and reaching the point of burnout, it was time to surrender and take a leap toward growing into who I truly am.
 Yoga has been indispensable in this process of self-discovery.

-This leap led me 10,000km across the ocean.
+This leap took me across the ocean.
 In Berlin, I earned a Master's degree in US-American Studies, with a focus on literature and intersectionality (Humboldt-Universität).
-Thanks to my intersectional studies and to Yoga, I embraced both the power that lies in holding space for myself and my wish to support others.
-This desire and my unending gratitude to Yoga took me to Dharamshala, in the Indian Himalayas, where I became a certified multi-style Yoga teacher (Trimurti Yoga / Yoga Alliance RYT 200).
-I am trained in the Hatha, Vinyasa, and Ashtanga traditions, and my physical Yoga practice focuses on the two first.
+Thanks to my intersectional studies and to Yoga, I embraced the power that lies in holding space for myself and my wish to support others.
+This desire and my unending gratitude to Yoga led me to Dharamshala, in the Indian Himalayas, where I became a certified multi-style Yoga teacher (Trimurti Yoga/Yoga Alliance RYT-200).
+I am trained in the Hatha, Vinyasa, and Ashtanga traditions, and my teaching focuses on the two first.

-Due to my understanding of Yoga as a system that goes much beyond physical postures (Asana), I incorporate other fundamental elements of the practice – such as meditation, Yoga philosophy, and my Yoga Nidra learnings – into my classes.
-My mission is to help individuals find more space in their bodies and within themselves, experiencing movements of breath, body, mind, and spirit, and engaging in a journey of exploration and self-discovery.
+Due to my understanding of Yoga as a system that goes much beyond physical postures (Asana), I incorporate other elements of the practice – such as meditation, Yoga philosophy, and my Yoga Nidra learnings – into my classes.
+My mission is to help individuals find more space in their bodies and within themselves, experiencing movements of breath, body, mind, and spirit, and engaging in a journey of exploration.
 To support this mission, I continuously work toward deepening my knowledge of Yoga and other holistic systems, such as Reiki and crystal healing.

 Yoga is a holistic system dating back thousands of years.
 "Why, then, do you call your classes Holistic Yoga?", you may be asking yourself.
 Naming my teaching style as Holistic Yoga was an active and conscious decision: my intention is to highlight and honor the essence of Yoga as an all-encompassing life path that offers its practitioners physical, mental, and spiritual nurturance, strength, and clarity.